November 20, 2020 • Life for Leaders

 When Tod shared his manuscript with me several months ago, I asked if he might write a few Life for Leaders devotions, drawing from the wisdom of Tempered Resilience.
 Partly, I want to share this wisdom with you.
 And, partly, I want you to be aware of Tod’s new book.
 If you’re a leader in a church, non-profit, or business, I expect you are feeling a great need for resilience these days.
 Tempered Resilience might be just the right thing for you.
 Plus, you might also get a copy to give to your pastor for Christmas.

 Until recently, Tod was a vice president at Fuller Seminary and the chief of the Leadership Formation Division.
-But, a couple of months ago, he transitioned into a new role as Senior Congregational Strategist for the Church Leadership Initiative (part of the De Pree Center).
+But, a couple of months ago, he transitioned into a new role as Senior Congregational Strategist for the Church Leadership Institute (part of the De Pree Center).
 Tod is thrilled to be focusing more of his energy on training, supporting, resourcing, and encouraging leaders.
 He continues on as an associate professor of leadership formation at Fuller.
 Before joining the seminary, Tod was for many years a pastor.
 He brings to his work a wonderful combination of pastoral experience and academic insight, as well as a mature faith in Jesus Christ.